nacenik/daily-exchange-rate/README.md

 ```
 java -jar daily-exchange-rate-1.0-SNAPSHOT.jar [args params]
 ```
-Output file will be generated in directory where .jar file is.
+Output file with name `exchange-rate.csv` will be generated in directory where .jar file is.

 **NOTE:** this is one time running command line application.
 If you want to get new output, please, repeat **Step 2**.